Biography

 • Boston Bar Association

-• former Co-Chair, Wetlands and Waterways Committee
+• Former Co-Chair, Wetlands and Waterways Committee

-• Member, Environmental Committee, 2012-Present
+• Former Member, Environmental Section Steering Committee

 • The Food Project, Inc. (Board of Trustees, Chairman, 2014; Board of Trustees, Treasurer and Executive Committee member, 2008-2016)